Insights from the Reuters Patient-Centricity Conference

 Conversation on Twitter peaked on Tuesday – plan your social content pre- and early-stage at the conference.
 Conversation grows crowded and then drops quickly as you hit the mid-mark during HIMSS week.

 Top media included Healthcare IT News, Healthcare Finance News, Mobihealthnews and Physicians Practice – most these media properties are HIMSS-owned but Physicians Practice is notable and should be considered a target for news and subject matter expert one-on-ones.
 Also, the HIMSS social media ambassador program is changing.
 We are interested to hear more details on just that.

 Your booth and paid presence matters at HIMSS, still – “Booth” was the most common one-word term.
 The fastest way to cut through the clutter is to put smart dollars behind marketing at HIMSS and to create an in-booth experience that is engaging and forward-looking (see Nuance.)
 Also, if you have the money, get your experts on the stages and podiums that matter most to your organization.
 It’s worth it.

 With the breadth of new health tech and digital health events, there are an array of ways to spend your marketing and communications dollars.
 And while events like HLTH and CES offer interesting takes on tangential topics and trends, the reality is that HIMSS remains the largest health IT show in the world.
 It’s the one place where each and every facet of healthcare is connected for a few short days – and it’s a space that is changing more rapidly than ever.
 That change and innovation at the intersection of healthcare and technology is critically important for each and every one of us who is or will be reliant on our healthcare system and the people behind it.
 And so while HIMSS is massive and an investment, it’s necessary and important – for the future of healthcare and for the brands driving this change day-in and day-out.

-If you’re interested in learning about W2O, check out our Analytics and Healthcare pages.
+If you’re interested in learning about W2O, go to our About or healthcare page.